robnhls/Products2020/README.md

 ## Products 2020

-This is what aour products will look like in the year 2020 ...
+This is what our products will look like in the year 2020 ...

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.